The School Day

 Since students can spend their time how they like, it’s hard to generalize about what they do.
-Here are some common activities that might be observed: talking, reading, making art, playing games, playing sports, dancing, discussing... and all the while learning.
+Here are some common activities that might be observed: talking, reading, making art, playing games, playing sports, dancing, discussing, planning... and all the while learning.

 When young people are allowed to follow their interests, they often surprise us all in what they become interested in.
 They may not even realize that by making choices of what to do all throughout their school day, their “typical day” is a robust preparation for the rest of their lives as confident, independent human beings capable of doing just about anything.

 Students can bring their own snack and lunches everyday.
 There is a fridge and microwave in our main room for use by students who receive certification.
 The fridge is cleared out every Friday.
 There is also a small pantry space for some non-perishable foods to be stored onsite upon receiving certification from the kitchen corporation.

 Meal plans for hot lunches are also available at an additional cost of $60/month.
 Pleases contact us for lunch forms for your child to participate in the hot lunch program that is run by PCS.